akitaonrails/chainable_methods/README.md

 object.method_1.method_2(argument).method_3 { |x| do_something(x) }.method_4
 ```

-This is how we do things in Rails, for example, Arel coming into mind:
+This is how we do things with collections (Enumerables in general), and in Rails.
+For example, Arel coming into mind:

 ```ruby
 User.first.comments.where(created_at: 2.days.ago..Time.current).limit(5)